Maroon beret: Mexican Army

 The maroon berets are worn by Mexico's Parachute Rifle Brigade called the Brigada de Fusileros Paracaidistas created in 1969 as a rapid response team.

 Namibian Army

 The maroon beret is worn by Namibian Special Forces specifically the Commandos and Paratroopers.

 Netherlands Army

 The Dutch Army's Air Mobile Force/Light infantry, 11 Luchtmobiele Brigade, which translates to 11 Air Mobile Brigade, wear "The Maroon Berets" (aka the Red Beret) as a sign of their status upon completion of their training.

 Norwegian Army

-The Norwegian Special Operations Commando has worn the maroon beret since its establishment in 1981.
+The Norwegian Special Operations Commando has worn the maroon beret since its forerunner Army Parachute Ranger School establishment in 1965.

-Pakistan
+Pakistan Armed Forces

 Army

 The Special Service Group (SSG) wears a maroon beret with a silver SSG badge on a sky blue flash.

 Line infantry regiments which were parachute trained wore their own regiments' berets till airborne role was taken away from infantry and assigned to SSG which became the army's only airborne outfit from 1964 onwards.